 Where's the "document" in the hierarchy?

-Which class the
+Which class does the

-document belongs to?
+document belong to?

 What’s its place in the DOM hierarchy?